jaimetur/PhotoMigrator/docs/help/1-automated-migration.md

 > and execute this Extra Mode, the script will automatically do the whole migration job from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.

 > [!IMPORTANT]
-> If you use a local folder as source client, all your Albums should be placed into a subfolder called *'Albums'* within the local folder, otherwise the tool will no create any Album in the target client.
+> If you use a local folder <INPUT_FOLDER> as source client, all your Albums should be placed into a subfolder called *'Albums'* within <INPUT_FOLDER>, creating one Album subfolder per Album, otherwise the tool will no create any Album in the target client.
+>
+> Example:
+> <INPUT_FOLDER>/Album1
+> <INPUT_FOLDER>/Album2

 ## Live Dashboard Preview:
 ![Live Dashboard](../screenshots/live_dashboard.jpg)